 OpenSSL is an open source toolkit that can be used to create test certificates, as well as generate certificate signing requests (CSRs) which are used to obtain certificates from trusted third-party Certificate Authorities.

-You must install OpenSSL on your development system to use the commands in this article.
-You can visit the OpenSSL website for more information on how to obtain binaries for Windows or you can download an installation package that we provide.
+You will need to install OpenSSL on your development system to use the commands in this article.
+You can download an installation package< that we provide or visit the OpenSSL website for more information on how to obtain other binaries for Windows.

 In this article, first we’ll create a self-signed root certificate to be installed into the Trusted Root certificate store.
 Then we’ll use that certificate to sign a server certificate created for “localhost”, the hostname you can use for testing local connections on your development system.